ros-kamach/azure_openshift-origin_deploymen/README.md

 The master branch will now contain the most current release of OpenShift Container Platform with experimental items.
 This may cause instability but will include new things or try new things.

-We will now have branches for the stable releases:
-- Release-3.6
-- Release-3.7
-- Release-3.9
-- etc.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a